Makuya

-Makuya (幕 屋), based at the Tokyo Bible Seminary, is a religious movement in Japan which was founded in 1948 by Ikurō Teshima.
-To grasp the inner truth of biblical religion, or the "Love of the Holy Spirit" as Teshima puts it, and extol this existential love by embodying it and living accordingly is the essence of the Makuyas' religious life.
+Makuya (幕 屋), based at the Tokyo Bible Seminary, is a new religious movement in Japan founded in 1948 by Ikurō Teshima.
+Its members' goal is to grasp the inner truth of "biblical religion", or the "love of the Holy Spirit" as Teshima puts it, and extol this love by embodying it and living accordingly.

-"Makuya" is the Japanese equivalent of the Hebrew word משכן mishkan, which refers to the Holy Tabernacle, the portable shrine where God and man encounter (Exodus 29:42–43).
-This name aptly captures the basic religious orientation of the Makuyas, who emphasize the significance of the personal, ineffable encounter with the divine presence in everyday life.
-This experience, according to them, must not, and indeed cannot, be substituted by a dogmatic belief in creeds or a stabilization of a religious institution; hence, the idea of the "portable" shrine, the Holy Tabernacle.
+"Makuya" is the Japanese equivalent of the Hebrew word משכן mishkan, which refers to the Tabernacle, the portable shrine wherein God spoke to humans in Exodus 29:42–43.
+The term captures the basic religious orientation of the Makuyas, who emphasize the significance of the personal encounter with the divine presence in everyday life.
+This experience, according to the group's theology, must not be substituted by creeds or a religious institution—hence, the idea of the "portable" shrine, the Tabernacle.